sosacrazy126/fabric/fabric-gui/IMPLEMENTATION.md

 - Left side: Pattern navigation sidebar
 - Right side: Tabbed interface for input, output, and pattern details

+## Current Features

+1. **Pattern Management**: Full pattern loading from Fabric's database with filesystem fallback and parallel loading for performance.

+2. **Search and Filtering**: Complete search by name, description, and content, with tag-based filtering.

+3. **Core Integration**: Full integration with Fabric's core processing capabilities through the `ExecutionManager` in `foundation/execution.go`.

+4. **Configuration Management**: Settings are loaded from and saved to Fabric's .env file via `FabricConfig` in `foundation/config.go`.

+5. **Model Selection**: Support for selecting models and vendors, with parameter adjustment.

 ## Current Limitations

-1. **Pattern Filtering**: The search and tag filtering functionality is partially implemented.
+1. **Input Sources**: Advanced input handling for files and URLs is partially implemented.

-2. **Core Integration**: The application currently does not integrate with Fabric's core processing capabilities.
-The execution function (`executePattern`) contains placeholder code that simulates pattern execution.

-3. **Settings**: Configuration and settings management is not yet implemented.
+2. **Output Formatting**: Advanced output formatting (markdown, syntax highlighting) is not fully implemented.

-4. **Data Persistence**: User inputs, results, and settings are not saved between sessions.
+3. **Data Persistence**: While configuration is saved, execution history and pattern favorites are not persisted between sessions.

 ## Next Steps

 ### Immediate Tasks

-1. **Complete Search/Filtering**: Implement the pattern filtering functionality in the sidebar panel.

-2. **Integrate with Fabric Core**: Connect the execution logic to Fabric's actual pattern processing.

-3. **Input Sources**: Complete the implementation of different input sources (clipboard, file, URL).
+1. **Complete Input Sources**: Finish the implementation of file uploading and URL fetching.

+2. **Enhance Output Formatting**: Add markdown rendering and syntax highlighting for code blocks.

+3. **Session Management**: Implement saving and loading of execution history and user preferences.

 ### Medium-Term Tasks

-1. **Settings Panel**: Create a settings panel for configuring models, vendors, and parameters.
+1. **Advanced Settings Panel**: Enhance the settings panel with more configuration options and presets.

-2. **Result Management**: Add functionality to save, load, and export results.
+2. **Result Management**: Add functionality to export results in various formats (PDF, HTML, JSON).

-3. **Enhanced UI**: Add tooltips, keyboard shortcuts, and improved layout options.
+3. **Enhanced UI**: Add tooltips, keyboard shortcuts, and accessibility improvements.

+4. **Dark Mode**: Implement dark mode and customizable themes.

 ### Long-Term Vision